 To qualify for Class A – Retired status, one must not be currently employed as a golf course superintendent and have a minimum of five years of service as a Class A golf course superintendent member.
 The years of service as a ESAGCS member when combined with the member’s age must equal or exceed 75 years.
 This member shall have all the privileges of the Association afforded that classification, with the exception of holding office.
 Class A Retired members will pay no membership dues.

-B.1.4 – Class SM – Superintendent Member – Golf Course Superintendent
+B.1.4 – Class B – Golf Course Superintendent

-To qualify for Superintendent Member Membership, an applicant shall, at the time of application, be employed as a golf course superintendent and does not meet the additional qualifications for Class A Membership.
-Superintendent Members shall have all the privileges of the Association, except that of holding office.
+To qualify for Class B Membership, an applicant shall have, at the time of application, less than three years’ experience as a golf course superintendent and does not meet the additional qualifications for Class A Membership.
+Class B members shall have all the privileges of the Association.

 B.1.5 – Class C – Assistant Golf Course Superintendent

 To qualify for Class C Membership, an applicant shall be, at the time of application for membership, an assistant to a golf course superintendent, and shall be presently employed in such capacity.
 Class C Members shall have all the privileges of the Association, except those of voting and holding office.

 B.1.6 – Class E – Educator

 To qualify for Class E Membership, an applicant must be an educator or extension officer.
 Class E Members shall have such privileges of the Association as the Board of Directors may specify by Standing Rules, except those of voting and holding office.
 Educator members will pay no membership dues.